 Diabetes, obesity, chronic stress, and poor lifestyle choices all have the potential to minimize testosterone production and send your levels plummeting.

 The link between diabetes, obesity, and low testosterone is backed by plenty of research.
-Testosterone helps the body properly use blood sugar in response to insulin, so with less testosterone triggers imbalanced blood sugar levels.
+Testosterone helps the body properly use blood sugar in response to insulin, so less testosterone triggers imbalanced blood sugar levels.

 It’s also true that obese men are more likely to have low testosterone.
 Fat cells also produce estrogen, which further compounds lower testosterone levels in obese men.
 Obesity also reduces the amount of SHBG found in the blood, which in turn reduces how much testosterone can be transported through the blood.